 d) In our opinion the aforesaid Ind AS financial statements comply with the IndianAccounting Standards prescribed under section 133 of the Act.

-e) On the basis of the written representations received from the directors as on 31stMarch 2020 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2020 from being appointed as a director in terms of Section164(2) of theAct.
+e) On the basis of the written representations received from the directors as on 31stMarch 2022 taken on record by the Board of Directors none of the directors isdisqualified as on 31st March 2022 from being appointed as a director in terms of Section164(2) of theAct.

 f) With respect to the adequacy of the internal financial controls over financialreporting of the Company and the operating effectiveness of such controls refer to ourseparate Report in "Annexure B".

 h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given to us: i.
 TheCompany has disclosed the impact of pending litigations on its financial position in itsInd AS financial statements; ii.
 The Company did not have any long-term contractsincluding derivative contracts for which there were any material foreseeable losses. iii.There were no amounts which were required to be transferred to the Investor Education andProtection Fund by the Company.

 | ||For Jain Pramod Jain & Co. |